 Where Do Locals Go?

-Take a break from the overpriced tourist chaos of the Strip.
-You'll be surprised at what there is to explore, what you can learn about Las Vegas' history, and you'll feel great supporting local businesses around the Las Vegas Valley.
+You need a break from the overpriced tourist chaos of the Strip.
+Go explore, eat great food by local restauranteurs, check out work by local artists, catch fringe theater and and learn about Las Vegas' history.
+You'll be surprised at how relaxed you can feel in Las Vegas AND feel great supporting local businesses around the Valley.

 Got it?
-It's time to experience Las Vegas Like a Local.
+Now get out there and explore Las Vegas Like a Local.

 Who doesn’t want to know what’s made it on the Best of list in their city.
 Whether you’re a local or visiting Las Vegas it’s even more intriguing, especially when a Best of list highlights places only locals would really know about.
 The Las Vegas Weekly released their Best of Las Vegas 2017 list and a […]